KhartesViewer/khartes/README.md

 At this point you can begin adding points (called nodes) to define the fragment.
-To add a node, position the cursor in one of the data slices, hold down the shift key (so the cursor turns into crosshairs), and click with the left mouse button.
+To add a node, position the cursor in one of the Data Slices, hold down the shift key (so the cursor turns into crosshairs), and click with the left mouse button.

 It would take a lot of words and pictures to describe the process of adding